A Guide to Commercial Restroom Design

 But the response to another question should be of the greatest concern to companies designing a commercial bathroom.
 Most Americans say a poorly maintained bathroom means the company that owns it is also poorly run, with 70 percent stating they had recently had a poor experience — either as a customer or as an employee.

-That’s why we think every company, church, school, hospital or other institution could probably use some help designing a commercial bathroom.
+That’s why we think every company, church, school, hospital or other institution could probably use some help designing a commercial bathroom floor plan.
 If you read the statistics above and suddenly felt a wave of concern that left you asking, “Where can I find help designing my commercial bathroom?”, look no further!

 A Checklist of Commercial Bathroom Design Requirements